Enrique Martinez Celaya

-Enrique Martínez Celaya (born June 9, 1964) is a contemporary Cuban-born painter, sculptor, author, and former physicist whose work has been exhibited and collected by international institutions.
-He trained and worked as a laser physicist, completing all coursework for his doctorate, before devoting himself full-time to his artwork.
-He holds master's degrees in physics and fine arts and has authored books on art and philosophy and science articles.

-He is currently a Montgomery Fellow at Dartmouth College and the Provost Professor of Humanities and Arts at USC.
+Enrique Martínez Celaya (born June 9, 1964) is a Cuban-born American painter, sculptor, and author whose work examines the conditions of individual experience, particularly the nature of memory, exile, and the relationship between consciousness and the passage of time.
+Working across painting, sculpture, immersive installation, and writing, his practice resists the boundaries between disciplines, posing questions of authenticity, attachment, and loss without proposing answers.
+Before devoting himself to art, Martinez Celaya trained as a laser physicist at Cornell University and the University of California, Berkeley, and patented several devices before leaving science to pursue painting full-time.
+His work is held in the permanent collections of the Metropolitan Museum of Art, the Whitney Museum of American Art, the State Hermitage Museum, and more than sixty institutions worldwide.

 Early life and education

 Martínez Celaya was born on June 9, 1964, in Havana, Cuba, and spent his early childhood in Nueva Paz and Los Palos, Cuba.
 His family relocated to Madrid, Spain in 1972.
 While there, he took up drawing at the age of eight.
 In 1975, the family relocated again, this time to Puerto Rico.
 He initiated his formal training as an apprentice to a painter at the age of 12 and developed his early interest in writing and philosophy.

 In 1982, he enrolled at Cornell University.
 He graduated magna cum laude with a Bachelor of Science in Applied Physics and a minor in Electrical Engineering in 1986.
 He was selected as a Regent's Fellow at the University of California, Berkeley, and earned a Master of Science degree with a specialization in Quantum Electronics While there, he patented several laser devices.
 He later enrolled in the M.F.A. program at the University of California, Santa Barbara and graduated with highest honors in 1994.
 After graduation, he attended the Skowhegan School of Painting and Sculpture in Maine.